 The Biosphere has the rugged coast of the Bay of Fundy on one side, which boasts the highest tides in the world, where water rises and falls as much as 50 feet twice a day and is bountiful in sea vegetables and sea life.
 On the other, a coastline of sandy beaches invite you to explore, hear and feel the crisp Atlantic Ocean and her powerful surf.

 The area is teeming with natural and cultural diversity.
-Our cultural landscape consists of deep-rooted cultures: Mi’Kmaq, Acadian, Loyalists and Scottish.
+Our cultural landscape consists of deep-rooted cultures: the original inhabitants, the Mi’kmaq, and settlers including Acadian, United Empire Loyalists and Scottish.

-Located right along the Bay of Fundy the Digby area offers expansive coastline with stunning and ever-changing scenery.
+Located right along the Bay of Fundy, the Digby area offers expansive coastline with stunning and ever-changing scenery.
 The Bay of Fundy is recognized nationally and internationally as the world’s most dynamic tidal coastline.
 The 270 km (170 mile) long ocean bay is home to the highest tides in the world with 54 feet/16 meter tides measured at Burntcoat Head near Wolfville.
-It is considered Canada’s Natural Wonder for good reason.
+It is considered one of Canada’s Natural Wonders for good reason.

-With a multitude of hiking trails along the coastline the horizontal effect of the tides can be experienced all along the Digby Area coastline.
+With a multitude of hiking trails along the coastline the horizontal effect of the tides can be experienced all along the Digby area.

-- At least eight species of whales are to be found in the Bay of Fundy, including the Minke, Humpback, Fin whale and the endangered Northern Right Whale.
+• At least eight species of whales are to be found in the Bay of Fundy, including the minke, humpback, fin whale and the endangered North Atlantic Right Whale.

 Tides are the periodic rise and fall of the sea caused by the gravitational pull of the moon and the sun on the Earth.
 Fundy’s tides are the highest in the world because of an unusual combination of factors: resonance and the shape of the bay.